What should I do before I get pregnant to ensure a healthy pregnancy for me and my baby?

 Go and see your GP and say that you are planning a pregnancy.
-He or she will discuss such issues as the importance of taking a daily dose of folic acid from the time you start trying to fall pregnant until the twelfth week of pregnancy, the importance of not smoking, and how much alcohol is safe in pregnancy.
-He or she will also advise you about any medication you take and if it safe in pregnancy.
+He or she will discuss such issues as the importance of taking a daily dose of folic acid from the time you start trying to fall pregnant until the twelfth week of pregnancy, the importance of not smoking.

 In addition to eating a healthy diet (lots of leafy greens, lean proteins, and fibre), make sure you take sufficient folic acid before getting pregnant.
 This nutrient helps prevent birth defects like spina bifida; since many of these conditions arise very early in pregnancy, you need healthy levels of folic acid right from the start.
 The NHS recommendation is to take 400 mcg (micrograms) of folic acid each day starting from the moment you start trying to become pregnant, and to continue for the first three months of pregnancy.
 This can be prescribed by your GP, but if you have to pay prescription charges, it may be cheaper to buy folic acid over the counter.
 Some people at greater risk of having a baby with a spine defect are advised to take a 5mg dose of folic acid whilst trying to become pregnant and for the first 12 weeks of pregnancy.
 Ask you GP whether this applies to you.

 If you smoke, you should stop.
 Smoking poses a host of risks to a developing baby, including birth defects and low birth weight.
 It also doubles your risk of having an ectopic pregnancy.
 You may also find it more difficult to become pregnant in the first place if you smoke, as smoking is strongly linked with subfertility in both women and men.

 Get any health problems, like diabetes and high blood pressure, under control.
 If you are overweight talk to your doctor about how to achieve a healthy weight.

 What should and shouldn't I eat while I'm pregnant?